cymen/node-keypress-prompt/README.md

 [![NPM](https://nodei.co/npm/single-prompt.png?downloads=true&stars=true)](https://npmjs.org/package/single-prompt)

-`single-prompt` is a simple prompter to get a single character or digit input from the user on the console.
-It repeats the prompt until a valid input is made.
-It automatically lowercases the answer to avoid any issue with case.
-It also only needs the keypress which means enter does not need to be pressed after the answer key is pressed (however, it also means there is a limit of a single character for an answer).
+`single-prompt` is a simple prompter to get a single character or digit on the console:

+* returns a promise
+* automatically lowercases the answer to avoid any issue with case
+* trigged on a single keypress (no need to press enter)
+* limited to single character choices
+* does work with numeric choices and attempts to coerce input to choice type
+* rejects promise if ctrl-c is pressed

 ## Example of prompting for a character